bso-d/bso-d.github.io/README.md

 Electronics and Communication Student | Embedded Systems Enthusiast

 ## About :book:
-Final year ECE student interest in Embedded Systems, studying at KLE Technological University, Hubli, Karnataka.
-Currently working on Indoor Positioning System using BLE and Linux Driver Development.
+Grauted BE in ECE from KLE Technological University, Hubli, Karnataka.
+Currently working as IT Analyst at Applied Materials.
+I work with Indoor Location Servies, its enablement for stakeholders.
-My passion lies in the field of Embedded Hardware, Software, Microcontrollers/Microprocessors, Tinkering and building systems using them is what I enjoy doing.
+My passion lies in the field of Embedded Software Development.
+I enjoy learning about them and tinkering with them.
+I am actively looking for opportunities to work in the field.

 ## Key Skills and Languages :computer:
   - Embedded Systems Design